-The PlayStation Vita may not be selling like hotcakes, but the handheld has a dedicated-niche audience and an insanely high attach rate.
-People who own Vitas are buying a lot of games, and that’s starting to show; we’re getting PS Vita versions of Secret of Mana, Digimon Story: Cyber Sleuth – Hacker’s Memory, and more!
-However, I can’t help but think there are a few titles that would have been, or still could be incredible on the PS Vita.
+The PlayStation Vita may not be selling like hotcakes, but the handheld has a dedicated (niche) audience and an insanely high attach rate.
+People who own Vitas are buying a lot of games, and that shows; we’ve gotten PS Vita versions of Ys VII, Secret of Mana, Digimon Story: Cyber Sleuth – Hacker’s Memory, and more!
+However, I can’t help but think there are a few titles that would have been, or still could be a perfect fit for the PS Vita.

 Infamous & Infamous 2